citiesense/docs/pages/9-Project Owners.md

 _Real estate brokers and agents can create a Project Page for available listings by logging into an account on Citiesense and clicking the blue "Add a new project" button in the upper right corner of the [My Projects](http://www.citiesense.com/dashboard) page, or by following [this link](http://www.citiesense.com/projects/new)._

+### __Commercial property owners__

+How do I create a Project Page to list a commercial property either for lease or for sale and publish this to a City Map?

+_Similarly, property owners can create a Project Page for available listings by logging into an account on Citiesense and clicking the blue "Add a new project" button in the upper right corner of the [My Projects](http://www.citiesense.com/dashboard) page, or by following [this link](http://www.citiesense.com/projects/new)._

 ### __Developers and investors__

 How do I create a private page that I can share with the rest of my associates as an investment opportunity?